Gailpositive/Devops-On-AWS/Devops-on-AWS-Code-Build-Test/Devops-On-AWS.md

 * Explore how I can use AWS CodeBuild to build and test code with continuous scaling
 * Evaluate Git branching strategies

-### Exercise: Setting Up Your Development Environment
+### Exercise: Setting Up Development Environment
-In a production environment, I  would normally create a customer managed policy in AWS Identity and Access Management (IAM).
-Customer managed policies provide more precise control over my policies than policies that AWS manages.
-This policy would then have permissions that are specific to the AWS resources I need.
-I would also attach this policy to a new user and log in to the AWS Management Console with that new user.
-However, because I am working in an exercise environment, those steps were omitted.

-In this exercise, I will start by creating an AWS Cloud9 environment for your development environment.
-In this environment, I will download and extract the source code that I will use in this course.
-I will deploy the application’s backend infrastructure by using the AWS Serverless Application Model Command Line Interface (AWS SAM CLI).
-I will use AWS SAM to create all the resources that host the backend of the application: an Amazon API Gateway gateway, AWS Lambda functions, an Amazon DynamoDB table, and an AWS Step Functions state machine.
-I will also deploy the application frontend: a React web application that’s hosted on an S3 bucket, which acts as the web server.
-After the application is up and running, I will put the application under source control by using AWS CodeCommit.
+In a production environment, I'd create a custom policy in AWS IAM for precise control.
+However, for this exercise, I skip that.
+I'm setting up a development space with AWS Cloud9, downloading code, and using AWS SAM CLI to build a serverless app.
+It includes backend elements like API Gateway, Lambda functions, DynamoDB, and a smart process.
+The frontend, a React web app, sits in an S3 bucket.
+Finally, I store my progress in AWS CodeCommit once the app is running.